 For brows I used a brow kit from Rimmel.
 And again, there was a little more fallout and only 3 shades to choose from, but it actually stayed on and did really well for the price!

-I was impressed with this sweet little eye palette from Maybelline called “The City Kits, Pink Edge”.
-As with most drugstore shadows, the color pay-out isn’t as good and there’s quite a bit of fallout, leaving pinky dust particles on your cheeks to be dusted off.
+If you are looking for tips on applying eyeshadow to mature, hooded eyes, I have that here.
+I was impressed with this sweet little eye palette from Maybelline called “The City Kits”.
+As with most drugstore makeup, the color pay-out isn’t as good and there’s quite a bit of fallout, leaving pinky dust particles on your cheeks to be dusted off.
 But honestly- it’s pretty, not difficult to work with and while the pigment isn’t as good as a higher end shadow, it still does a decent job!
 I’ll be on the hunt for a creamier shadow palette in this price point and I’ll let you know if I find something.
 The creamier powder formulations look so much better on mature eyes, but a good lid prime goes a long way in helping.

 I have a few lip combos that I ended up liking.
 My go-to lip liner is this one in the shade “Nothin’ But Nude”.
 It’s not a drugstore buy, but it’s $12 and it’s nothing short of perfection.
 But both Maybelline and Milani have nude lip liner shades that did the job pretty well!
 Maybelline in “Nude Whisper” is a more pinky neutral while the Milani in shade “All Natural” is more on the brown/neutral shade.
 On top of each of these, I used Wet n’ Wild’s “Send Nudes” and I really liked the look.
 Again, the lip pencils are more drying than a high-end pencil and the colors don’t stay as long – but nothing seemed to feather out into my lip lines, so I was happy.

 The links to my recommendations of what worked well are all below.
-I hope you guys found this helpful and if you’d like to see more posts on makeup and skincare, or if there is a particular product you’d like for me to review, do let me know.
+I hope you guys found this post on drugstore makeup helpful and if you’d like to see more posts on makeup and skincare, or if there is a particular product you’d like for me to review, do let me know.
 I love to write about what you want to hear!

 Foundation: Loreal Visible Lift